Skip to content

 Scope of Appointment: the timing is the whole game

-The Scope of Appointment (SOA), collected on form CMS-10260 or an approved equivalent, documents which product categories a beneficiary agreed to discuss before you meet.
+The Scope of Appointment (SOA) documents which product categories a beneficiary agreed to discuss before you meet.
 The categories matter: agreeing to talk about Medicare Advantage is not agreement to talk about a standalone drug plan or a supplement.

 The four SOA elements to get right every time